 Here in Cincinnati, we are so lucky to have many topnotch museums right in our backyard.
-Several of these are right within the city limits, but if you drive just north to Dayton, you’ll find the National Museum of the U.S. Air Force (website) – one of the best museums around.
-If you’ve never been, or have never been since becoming a parent, I highly recommend planning a day trip to this incredible museum that is filled with history, awe-inspiring exhibits and plenty of family fun.
+Several of these are within the city limits, but if you drive just north to Dayton, you’ll find the National Museum of the U.S. Air Force – one of the best museums around.

 I can’t say enough wonderful things about this museum.
 Dayton is known for its ties to America’s aviation history and the Air Force Museum is its crowning jewel.
-The museum is perfect for all ages – from babies in carriers to grandparents – it’s easy for strollers, spacious for antsy kids and family friendly with plenty of restrooms and a nursing room.
+The museum is accessible for all ages: from babies in carriers to grandparents, and it’s well-suited for strollers, spacious for antsy kids and family friendly with plenty of restrooms and a nursing room.
 If you’re looking for something different to do with your family, this is it.

 The National Museum of the U.S. Air Force is located at 1100 Spaatz Street Wright-Patterson AFB, OH 45433.
-The museum is open every day of the year from 9 a.m. – 5 p.m., with the exception of Thanksgiving, Christmas Day and New Year’s Day.
-Admission and parking are free.
+The museum is open every day of the year from 9 am – 5 pm, with the exception of Thanksgiving, Christmas Day and New Year’s Day.
+Admission and parking are always free.
 For more information, check out their website here.